bitcoin-dev-project/bitcoiner-intro-to-rust/README.md

 Ideally, you have some experience with programming and have read Mastering Bitcoin.
 This is not required, but it will make the learning process a lot smoother.

 ### Why Rust
 Rust is becoming very popular for new Bitcoin projects.
 Some examples of open source projects being built in Rust include BDK, LDK, Fedimint, to name just a few.
-If you are passionate about Bitcoin and want to build on the future of money, this is a very valuable skill to have.
+If you are passionate about Bitcoin and want to build on the future of money, this is a valuable skill to have.

 ### But Rust is Hard
 I promise it's not as difficult as you might think.
 It just takes some time to get familiar with a new way of doing things.
 At first, it might feel more restrictive and tedious to write Rust code, but this is because the language makes certain tradeoffs that yield many long-term benefits in terms of performance, safety, effectiveness and readability.
 The compiler forces you to reason more carefully about your program and what it's actually doing under the hood.
 My hope is that by the end of this project you come to appreciate Rust and feel more confident writing Rust programs.
 I transitioned from Ruby and Javascript to Rust and I can't see myself ever going back!